-Dependencies and impacts were identified at the sector level for the three sectors that we operate in using ENCORE and site-specific dependencies were also identified for the 3 selected sites in this year's TNFD disclosures, based on the TNFD quidance.
-Site-specific assessments incorporated spatial data, disclosure reports, and biodiversity management plans to evaluate the severity and frequency of impacts, assess mitigation measures, and capture positive outcomes.
+both dependency and impact pathways-identifying the issets that our business relies on, as well as those affected also used to determine the materiality of ecosystem services ed at the sector level for the three sectors that we operate dencies were also identified for the 3 selected sites in this NFD guidance.
+Site-specific assessments incorporated spatial management plans to evaluate the severity and frequency of ad capture positive outcomes.